PasunooriSwetha/Hospital-Management-System/README.md

-A Health Assistance Web Application
-INTRODUCTION
+                                                                        A HEALTH ASSISTANCE WEB APPLICATION INTRODUCTION
 Life Line is a comprehensive health assistance web application designed to provide patients, doctors, hospitals, pathology labs, medical stores, and ambulance services a unified platform for managing health-related activities.
 It aims to streamline healthcare processes, making it easier for patients to access medical services, manage health records, book appointments, and compare costs, all in one place.
 This application ensures that patients receive timely medical attention and the best possible care by leveraging modern technology.

 PROPOSED SYSTEM
 The proposed Life Line application offers several key services and features:
 Authentication and Authorization: Secure login and registration for patients, doctors, and administrators with role-based access control.
 Patient Portfolio Service:
 Health records: Store and manage medical checkup history.